Step 1: Introduction to Gemology

 - The physical and optical properties that make gems unique

-2) A loupe is one of the basic tools of gemology.
-Your loupe should have a magnification of:
+2) Your loupe should have a magnification of

 - It has three apertures that can be combined for greatest magnification